 Ah, ze éclair…si simple, si marveilleuse.
 I feel like eating one right now.
 Oh, right, I just did.
 But with all my prepared shells, pastry cream and ganache on-hand, there’s plenty more where that came from, n’est-ce pas?
 So what am I waiting for?
-I start by filling a pastry bag with stirred-up pastry cream and fitting it with a bismarck tip like so:
+I start by filling a pastry bag with pastry cream and fitting it with a bismarck tip like so:

 Grasping the closest available pastry shell, I gently insert the tip with a slight twisting motion (if possible right into one of the cracks in the shell, an easy entry point).
 Then: squeeze.